-Contoura™ Custom and Blade-free LASIK for Enhanced Vision Service
+Contoura™ Custom and Blade-Free LASIK

 Although conventional laser eye surgery has helped millions of people achieve clearer, sharper vision, many potential patients have avoided surgery due to fears about the mechanical blade that was used in the first step of the procedure.
 Dr. Helen Wu now offers a blade-free custom surgery procedure at our refractive surgery center.